 Education Policy Score: 9 Estonians have traditionally placed a high value on education, which has been a driving force behind the country's excellent educational outcomes and its recent educational reforms.
 Estonia has shown consistent improvements in its PISA rankings, and today is ranked in 2nd place in Europe and 4th place overall.
 Particular system strengths include the small number of low achievers and low school-level variance in student achievement.
 Enrollment rates at various education levels, including lifelong learning courses, are above the international average.
 Moreover, Estonia has already reached some of the EU's Education and Training 2020 (ET 2020) headline targets, and is close to the target level in other areas.

 Municipalities provide preschool education, which is accessible to the great bulk of the population (the enrollment rate is about 95%).
 Earlier concerns regarding a shortage of places in urban areas have diminished, but problems associated with a shortage of financial resources, including low salary levels for teachers, have yet to be solved.
-General education and vocational education and training (VET) are free; since 2013, this has also been true of university instruction.
-University applicants have to score highly on entrance exams in order to be admitted.
-Furthermore, they have to study full time; otherwise, a reimbursement program will apply.
+Education in public institutions is free at all levels.
 There are about 500 schools providing general education, 50 VET institutions, and 24 higher-education institutions (HEI) including six public universities.

 Interestingly, while higher education is generally associated with better employability and a higher salary, this appears less true in Estonia than elsewhere.
-Firstly, compared to other countries, Estonia has a higher vertical mismatch, meaning that many university graduates are employed in jobs that do not require university education.
-Secondly, compared to other countries, the effect of education on salary level is lower.
-The gender-based pay gap - the highest in Europe at 28% - is one aspect of this larger problem.
 Recent policy measures strengthening links between education and training and the labor market, such as involving companies and social partners in VET curricula development, including entrepreneurship skills in university curricula, and providing adults with low-level skills better access to lifelong learning, have sought to ensure that the provision of education keeps pace with the changing needs of the economy.